Beginning Greek Web Class

 3. Course Format - 10 quality services of the course (Please compare with any other online Greek course to see that no other course offers as much as the IBG Greek course.)

 www.BiblicalGreek.org/grammar/Athenaze/ is our course web site.
-All instructions and resources can be found from this site.
+All instructions and resources can be there.
 It is basically an extended syllabus, having one web page per lesson (week) of the course.
 There is a "course-set-up" link in the side bar to help you get started and remember how to gain access to all of the resources.
 Then there are links in the sidebar to web pages for each lesson in the book.
-These web pages contain lectures and recordings as well as other resources for each lesson including a clickable list of vocabulary.
+These web pages contain lectures and recordings as well as other resources for each lesson including a clickable lists of vocabulary.
 As you will see below, this course is packed with resources.
 The lesson web pages will help you understand what is available and expected for that lesson.

 Audio Visual Flashcards

 Each week students are responsible for learning vocabulary.
 In addition to the clickable vocabulary lists on each lesson page, this course has flashcards that work with Anki (a flashcard program that helps students learn through a spaced review system algorithm).
 These flash cards have pictures for the words and pronounce them as well.
 The Anki program determines which older cards you need to review the most to help you learn the vocabulary as quickly as possible.